-Health & Wellness offers University of Toronto students a wide range of medical and mental health services to help support them in achieving their personal and academic best.
+Health & Wellness offers UofT students a wide range of medical and mental health services to help support them in achieving their personal and academic best.

 LIBRARIES

 UofT has 44 libraries which you have access to.
 UofT libraries offer many services that support your research, teaching, and learning.